Plumber vs Handyman: When to Hire Which for Plumbing Work

 Jobs That Require a Licensed Plumber

-The following tasks require a licensed professional in virtually every state — attempting them with an unlicensed handyman can result in fines, failed inspections, voided homeowner's insurance, and unsafe conditions:
+The following tasks require a licensed professional in virtually every state.
+Attempting them with an unlicensed handyman can result in fines, failed inspections, denied insurance claims, and unsafe conditions:

 • Gas line work of any kind